netzeroinsights/slate-epri/source/index.html.md

 -H 'Content-Type: application/json' \
 ```

-> In case of a 200 response, the response body will contain all the available taxonomy graph item relations, with the JSON structured like the following:
+> In case of a 200 response, the response body will contain all the  taxonomy graph item relations whose childID is the requested one, with the JSON structured like the following:

 ```json
 [